At a glance

 Origin and history

 The bread the sandwich is named for is Hawaiian only by adaptation.
-Robert R. Taira, Hawaii-born son of Japanese immigrants, opened Robert's Bakery in Hilo on the Big Island in 1950, baking a recipe he had developed from the Portuguese pão doce tradition that ran in Hawaii through the Portuguese-immigrant communities who arrived in the late nineteenth century to work the sugar plantations.
-Taira had graduated top of his class from baking schools in Hilo and Chicago and his contribution to the recipe was a longer-shelf-life version that stayed soft for days rather than going stale within twenty-four hours.
-The Hilo bakery operated under the Robert's Bakery name through the 1950s.
+Robert R. Taira, Hawaii-born son of Okinawan immigrants, opened Robert's Bakery in Hilo on the Big Island in 1950, baking a recipe he had developed from the Portuguese pão doce tradition that ran in Hawaii through Portuguese-immigrant communities who arrived starting in 1878 from Madeira and the Azores to work the sugar plantations.
+The original pão doce went stale within a couple of days; Taira spent the better part of the 1950s reworking the formula, going heavier on eggs, butter, and sugar than the original, and by most accounts had settled on a version that stayed soft for around seventeen days by 1958.
+The round loaf shape, designed to give the bread a distinct identity on the shelf, came out of that same development period.

 The business moved to Honolulu in 1963 onto King Street and rebranded as King's Bakery under the new address.
 A second production facility opened in Torrance, California in 1977 to handle mainland distribution, and the corporate label changed to King's Hawaiian, with the original round loaves of Hawaiian Sweet Bread as the flagship product line.
 The dozen-count Original Hawaiian Sweet Dinner Rolls product, the format the slider sandwich rests on, was released in 1983 in response to repeated customer requests for a smaller individual-serving form of the loaf, and the dinner roll twelve-pack became the company's best-selling product within a decade.